apache/openwhisk-package-alarms/README.md

 - `trigger_payload` (*optional*): The value of this parameter becomes the content of the Trigger every time the Trigger is fired.

+- `timezone` (*optional*): This will modify the actual time relative to the specified timezone.
+If the timezone is invalid, an error is thrown.
+You can check all timezones available at the Moment Timezone Website (http://momentjs.com/timezone/docs/#/data-loading/getting-zone-names/).

 - `startDate` (*optional*): The date when the Trigger will start running.
 The Trigger fires based on the schedule specified by the cron parameter.

 - `stopDate` (*optional*): The date when the Trigger will stop running.
 Triggers are no longer fired once this date is reached.